 The estimated prices for consultation, ultrasound, and Pap smear above are based on the prices we found in our Guide To Women’s Clinics & Gynaecologists in Singapore.

-Alternatively, there are packages (usually $400–$500, but can go up to $750+) that some clinics and hospitals offer which cover a set of tests.
-These may be marketed as “fertility screening” packages for couples, but don’t be mistaken and think these are only for couples experiencing fertility issues.
-The tests included are useful as indicators of general reproductive health.
+Alternatively, there are packages (usually $400–$500, but can go up to $750+) that some clinics and hospitals offer which cover ample coverage of tests.
+While these may be marketed as “fertility screening” packages for couples, don’t be mistaken and think these are only for couples experiencing fertility issues.
+The tests are useful indicators for general reproductive health.

 Here are prices of fertility/pre-conception packages from various clinics: